 How did this man from Kenova, WV know how I was feeling or what I was going through?
-I blasted that tape in my bedroom, memorizing every word.
-I listened to that tape until it broke!
+I blasted his music at top volume in my bedroom, singing along and memorizing every word.
+In fact, I listened to that tape so much it finally broke!

 Three years later I got to attend my first Michael W. Smith concert.
-I was excited in the same way the audience at the Ed Sullivan Show was excited to see the Beatles perform.
+I was so flippin’ excited, it was like my very own Beatlemania moment.
 And to top it off?
 They were taping the concert video right there in Fairfax, Virginia!
 Five months later, when the concert video came out, I found out I was actually on the video!!
 Ok so it was like for two seconds, and if you blink you miss me…but let me tell you, if the concert was the highlight of my year, being on that video was the highlight of the decade!
-I still have that video tape (again, if you are under 25 ask your parents what a video tape is) and I made EVERYONE watch it…even if they didn’t know who Michael W. Smith was.
-I even marked on the back cover where I could be found — right between “I Wanna Tell the World” and “Color Blind”, in case you’re dying to dig out your copy and find me.
+(I still have that video tape and I made EVERYONE watch it…even if they didn’t know who Michael W. Smith was.
+I even marked on the back cover where I could be found — right between “I Wanna Tell the World” and “Color Blind”, in case you’re dying to dig out your copy and find me.)

 Over the years my love for Smitty grew, and his music became the soundtrack to my life.
 When I was graduating high-school and saying goodbye, I listened to “Friends” over and over again.
 When I graduated college, I cried along to “Pray for Me” for months.
 When my husband and I got married, our first dance was to “Love of My Life.”
 When I was in the hospital in labor for 26 hours with my first born I had the Freedom album on continuous play.
 When she was a baby I sang the song “Anna” to my eldest daughter (changing it to Hannah).
 You get the point.